dacooderr/OptiLock/README.md

 # Base Instructions
-To install the performance config replace the gameinfo.gi with ours in ``steamapps/common/deadlock/game/citadel`` To change your video.txt follow the instructions in the video.txt file provided ``steamapps/common/deadlock/game/citadel/cfg/video.txt``
+To install the performance config replace the gameinfo.gi with ours in ``steamapps/common/deadlock/game/citadel`` To change your video.txt follow the instructions in the provided video.txt file in this mod ``steamapps/common/deadlock/game/citadel/cfg/video.txt``
-Instructions for video.txt are in the video.txt file.
 You *MUST* install both or else you will have a very weird looking game.
 **There is a video tutorial** for installation avaliable [here](www.youtube.com/watch?v=ZKyJP3u-Y60).

 [*You're video.txt file should look like this, minus your resolution and refresh rate changes.*](https://ibb.co/NG5sZ9T)